-- Have a safe play area for children separated from hazards like cars, driveways and pools. - Make sure play equipment is stable, has no sharp edges, splinters or pieces that can come loose. - Play equipment should be placed away from paths and solid garden edgings. - Cut off sharp branches that hang at the child and adult eye level. - Remove tripping hazards. - Check that the plants in your garden are not poisonous.
+- Have a safe play area for children separated from hazards like cars, driveways and pools. - Make sure play equipment is stable, has no sharp edges, splinters or pieces that can come loose - Play equipment should be placed away from paths and solid garden edgings. - Cut off sharp branches that hang at the child and adult eye level. - · Remove tripping hazards. - Check that the plants in your garden are not poisonous.
 Ask your local nursery for advice. - Look for trampolines made to AS4989.
-Allow only one child at a time, always use the safety pads provided. - · Check that barbeques are stable.
-If moveable, put these away when not in use. - Keep garages and sheds locked.
-Store tools, chemicals, petrol, climbing hazards, and other fuels here. - Insist that children wear hats, shoes and sunscreen when outside.
+Allow only one child at a time, always use the safety pads provided. - Check that barbeques are stable.
+If movable, put these away when not in use. - Keep garages and sheds locked.
+Store tools, chemicals, petrol, climbing hazards, and other fuels here.